sixones/nzbvr/README.markdown

 Scheduling
 ----------

 You can schedule nzbVR to automatically check and update `watchers` through cron or launchctl (on OSX only).
-This allows nzbVR to automatically check and download new episodes and monitored searches without any input.
+This allows nzbVR to automatically check for and download new content from `watchers` without any user input as well as keeping the information up to date.

-To create a cron task schedule the command below (do not set the execution to lower than every 15 minutes);
+Unlike other episode downloads, nzbVR provides 2 different tasks that can be scheduled rather than just the 1.
+The tasks are split because the `update` task does not need to be ran every time you check for new downloads, instead this can be safely scheduled to every 12 hours, thus greatly improving performance of the `check` task.

+### Check and Download Task

+The `check` task tells nzbVR to check for and download new content from `watchers`.
+You should not set this task to schedule lower than every 15 minutes, otherwise your Newzbin account might end up banned.

-	php /path/to/nzvbr/check.php >> /path/to/nzvbr/data/nzbvr.log
+	php /path/to/nzvbr/check.php

+### Update Information Task

+The `update` task will make nzbVR get the latest information about `watchers` from external series (TVRage, TheTVDB and TheMovieDB) and store the information locally.
+As the `update` task processes quite a lot of information and the information is only relevant every day or so, you can safely schedule the task to run every 12 hours or so.

+	php /path/to/nzbvr/update.php

+### Mac OS X / Launchctl

 Under OS X the recommended method for running the scheduler is through launchd, there is a default plist in the `extras` directory that can be easily modified and enabled;

 	cd nzbvr

-	# Edit `extras/org.sixones.nzbvr.plist` (you need to set the abolsolute path to `nzbvr/check.php` and the username)
+	# Edit `extras/org.sixones.nzbvr.check.plist` (you need to set the absolute path to `nzbvr/check.php` and the username to run as)
+	mate extras/org.sixones.nzbvr.check.plist

+	# Edit `extras/org.sixones.nzbvr.update.plist` (you need to set the absolute path to `nzbvr/update.php` and the username to run as)
-	mate extras/org.sixones.nzbvr.plist
+	mate extras/org.sixones.nzbvr.update.plist

-	# Copy to `/Library/LaunchDaemons/org.sixones.nzbvr.plist`
+	# Copy to `/Library/LaunchDaemons/`
+	sudo cp extras/org.sixones.nzbvr.check.plist /Library/LaunchDaemons/org.sixones.nzbvr.check.plist
-	sudo cp extras/org.sixones.nzbvr.plist /Library/LaunchDaemons/org.sixones.nzbvr.plist
+	sudo cp extras/org.sixones.nzbvr.update.plist /Library/LaunchDaemons/org.sixones.nzbvr.update.plist

 	# Enable
+	sudo launchctl load /Library/LaunchDaemons/org.sixones.nzbvr.check.plist
-	sudo launchctl load /Library/LaunchDaemons/org.sixones.nzbvr.plist
+	sudo launchctl load /Library/LaunchDaemons/org.sixones.nzbvr.update.plist

-The default plist sets the task to schedule every 15 minutes (900 seconds), its not recommended to set below 15 minutes as nzbVR doesnt include any validation or security for the data being written (it will in the future).
+The default `check` task plist is set to run every 15 minutes (900 seconds), its not recommended to set below this.
+The `update` task has a default schedule of 12 hours (43200 seconds), there isn't any reason to set this lower.

 [Picnic]: http://github.com/sixones/picnic "Picnic"